Why pay off your balance in full?

 You’ll pay less overall

-When you pay off credit cards fast, you’re doing more than just improving your credit score.
+When you pay off credit card debt fast, you’re doing more than just improving your credit score.
 You’re also reducing the debt you’ll accumulate long term.

 The average Canadian owes about $21,013 in consumer debt (all debts not including mortgages).
 For every month that you carry a balance on your credit card, that balance grows because interest is added.
-Depending on the size of your balance, making only the minimum monthly payment might mean only paying off part of the interest itself, while the principle keeps growing more and more interest from month to month.
+Depending on the size of your balance, making only the minimum monthly payment might mean only paying the minimum on a credit card and paying off part of the interest itself, while the principle keeps growing more and more interest from month to month.
 If this cycle continues, your debt could end up ballooning out of control.

 You’ll live a better, less stressful life